Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 As those two women were fighting with their high pitch of abuses, the child too started crying.
 All the women of the slum assembled there.

 Would they witness silently if a woman entered a house unknown to her and beat the inmates?
 Would they?
 Maruthi received all the abuses and beatings of the slum.
 She was chased away.
-That day evening, the child Vellachi was missing from the house.
+That evening, the child Vellachi was missing from the house.

-Wouldn’t the child who had been frequently beaten and ill-treated on daily basis agree to go with the person who brought her some roasted grams and eatables?
+Wouldn’t the child who had been frequently beaten and ill-treated on a daily basis agree to go with the person who brought her some roasted grams and eatables?
 Would it?

 When Maruthi came to Palayamkottai, it was nine in the night.
 She was afraid that if she stayed at Palayamkottai for long, they would find her out.